kferraro/docs/source/Glossary/realtime_analytics.md

 ---
 seo:
   title: Realtime Analytics
-  description: Realtime Analytics helps you to improve your email deliverability ....
+  description: Realtime analytics allows you to drive solid business decisions with precise analytics on your transactional and marketing email campaigns.
+Easily categorize separate email campaigns and track statistics down to the email address.
 title: Email Marketing
 weight: 0
 layout: page